datacarpentry/semester-biology/materials/code-execution-R.md

 ```

 * Returns an error because neither `number` or `area` exists yet

+* Within a line code executes everything before assignment the output to a variable
-* Code executes starting on the right side
+* So it starts to the right of the assignment operator
 * Looks up the value for `number `
 * Can't find the variable and so errors